MathOnco/valis/docs/html/_sources/README.rst.txt

    #.
 If the order of images is unknown, they will be optimally ordered based on their feature similarity

    #.
+Images will be aligned *towards* (not to) a reference image.
+If the reference image was not specified, it will automatically be set to the image at the center of the stack.

-Rigid registration is performed serially, with each image being rigidly aligned to the previous image in the stack.
+   #.
+Rigid registration is performed serially, with each image being rigidly aligned towards the reference image.
+That is, if the reference image is the 5th in the stack, image 4 will be aligned to 5 (the reference), and then 3 will be aligned to the now registered version of 4, and so on.
 VALIS uses feature detection to match and align images, but one can optionally perform a final step that maximizes the mutual information betweeen each pair of images.

    #.
 Non-rigid registration is then performed either by:

-        * aliging each image towards the center of the stack, composing the deformation fields along the way
+        * aliging each image towards the reference image following the same sequence used during rigid registation.
         * using groupwise registration that non-rigidly aligns the images to a common frame of reference.
+Currently this is only possible if `SimpleElastix <https://simpleelastix.github.io>`__ is installed.

    #.
-Error is measured by calculating the distance between registered matched features in the full resolution image.
+Error is measured by calculating the distance between registered matched features in the full resolution images.

 The transformations found by VALIS can then be used to warp the full resolution slides.
 It is also possible to merge non-RGB registered slides to create a highly multiplexed image.
-These aligned and/or merged slides can then be saved as ome.tiff images using pyvips.
+These aligned and/or merged slides can then be saved as ome.tiff images.

 In addition to warping images and slides, VALIS can also warp point data, such as cell centoids or ROI coordinates.